-- 1. The purpose of this report is to: - a) submit for consideration by Council the General Fund Revenue budget for 2018/19 as recommended by Management Team; - b) gain approval to the Council's revenue budget and associated level of Council Tax for the 2018/19 financial year; - c) provide details of the Council's Medium Term Financial Plan for the period 2018/21, to highlight the significant budget deficit, and the need for further action to reduce expenditure to a sustainable level.
+- 1. The purpose of this report is to:- - a) inform the Executive of the details of the Local Government Finance Settlement (LGFS) for 2018/19 and the implications for the Council (subject to details of the final settlement being available); - b) consider the proposed General Fund Revenue budget and other related matters for 2018/19; - c) enable the Executive to make a recommendation to Council at its meeting on 22nd February 2018 on the level of Council Tax to be set for the financial year 2018/19; and - d) provide details of the Council's Medium Term Financial Plan for the period 2018/21 to highlight the significant budget deficit and the need to take further action to reduce expenditure to a sustainable level.